 Even if you don’t care for this feature, I don’t believe it is going away any time soon, so it is best to maximize its potential.

-Take a few minutes right now, and go add your skills to your profile.
+- Take a few minutes right now and add your skills to your profile.

 Let me know how it goes, okay?